 This colourful and interactive word quilt is called Roe v Wade.
 To follow along, and understand it’s relevant message, please Google Roe v Wade and open in Wikipedia.

-In place of using actual letters and numbers, I assigned each letter of the alphabet and numbers 0 through 9 a different colour to spell out a message I felt spoke to our time and my concerns about reproductive rights for women.
+In place of using actual letters and numbers, I assigned each letter of the alphabet and numbers 0 through 9 a different colour of fabric to spell out a message I felt spoke to our time and my concerns about reproductive rights for women.

 Under the Trump administration law makers have become emboldened, eroding a woman’s right to a safe and legal abortion free from excessive government restriction.
 This has to stop.
 The decision whether or not to bear a child is central to a women’s life, to her wellbeing and dignity.
 This should be her decision alone.

-The Roe v Wade Quilt was made to unite women and help promote positive conversation and positive change.
+The Roe vs Wade Quilt was made to unite women and help promote positive conversation and positive change.
 Please share this post for support with all women and supportive men in your community/province/state/territory or country.